daviseagull/daviseagull/README.md

-Got it!
-Here's a more balanced version—still fun, but more professional:

----

-# Davi Seagull - Full Stack Developer
+# Davi Seagull - Software Engineer 👋🏼

 Welcome to my GitHub!
 I'm Davi Seagull (not that Seagull — I promise I don't steal your chips), and I'm a full-stack software engineer with an unhealthy obsession with Typescript, NodeJS, and Angular.
 If you're looking for someone who can build your web app, refactor your microservices, or lead a team to victory in a CI/CD battle, you're in the right place!